-PAID FAMILY MEDICAL & SICK LEAVE PUBLIC POLICY TO LKIT
+PAID FAMILY LEAVE PUBLIC POLICY TO LKIT

 This Policy Toolkit was developed in partnership with the Prevent Child Abuse America (PCA America) Chapter Network's Policy Affinity Group.
-This groups is made up of representatives from 15 PCA America chapters centered on a common interest in furthering the knowledge and capacity to address specific policy strategies within the PCA chapter network, beginning with paid family, medical, or sick leave (paid family leave) as a policy lever in the prevention of child abuse and neglect.
+This groups is made up of representatives from 15 PCA America chapters centered on a common interest in furthering the knowledge and capacity to address specific policy strategies within the PCA chapter network, beginning with paid family leave as a policy lever in the prevention of child abuse and neglect.